pelrun/uf2loader/README.md

 On the RP2350 only, UF2 files can also be written to the Pico in BOOTSEL mode or via Picotool as normal and will automatically be placed in the app partition.

+To use the USB Mass Storage mode, connect the PC to the pico's micro-usb port *after* the UI has been entered.
+Eject or unplug the usb cable to resume using the menu.
+If the Pico is connected to the PC before turning on PicoCalc, the Pico will power up before the keyboard is available and things will get confused.
+Unplug and power-cycle the PicoCalc, enter the menu, then connect USB.

 ## Technical Implementation Notes
 On the RP2040, the top 16k of flash is occupied and must not be overwritten by the application.
 8k is for the bootloader, and 8k is used by the bluetooth stack on the W.